pingcap/docs-cn/tiflash/use-tiflash.md

 ## Supported push-down calculations

+> **Note:**
+>
+> The feature that enables TiFlash to support the new framework for collations in TiDB is in development.
+Currently, if you enable the [new framework for collations](/character-set-and-collation.md#new-framework-for-collations) in TiDB, none of the expressions can be pushed down.
+This restriction will be removed in later versions.

 TiFlash mainly supports predicate and aggregate push-down calculations.
 Push-down calculations can help TiDB perform distributed acceleration.
 Currently, table joins and `DISTINCT COUNT` are not the supported calculation types, which will be optimized in later versions.

-Currently, TiFlash supports the limited push-down of common expressions.
-To learn the specific push-down expressions, refer to [expression list](https://github.com/pingcap/tidb/blob/release-3.1/expression/expression.go#L409).
+Currently, TiFlash supports pushing down a limited number of expressions.
+To learn the supported expressions, refer to [expression list](https://github.com/pingcap/tidb/blob/692e0098b1207ef26ea18bedfcc9ba067604da3c/expression/expression.go#L1115).

+TiFlash does not support push-down calculations in the following situations:

+- Expressions that contain `Duration` and `JSON` cannot be pushed down.
-For example, if an aggregation function or the `WHERE` clause contains an expression that is not in the above list, the aggregation or related predicate filtering cannot be pushed down.
+- If an aggregate function or a `WHERE` clause contains expressions that are not in [this list](https://github.com/pingcap/tidb/blob/692e0098b1207ef26ea18bedfcc9ba067604da3c/expression/expression.go#L1115), the aggregate or related predicate filtering cannot be pushed down.

 If a query encounters unsupported push-down calculations, TiDB needs to complete the remaining calculations, which might greatly affect the TiFlash acceleration effect.